joshpierro/self-driving-car/p5/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+<strong>Checklist</strong>
+* <del>Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier</del>
+* <del>Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector. </del>
+* <del>Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.</del>
+* <del>Implement a sliding-window technique and use your trained classifier to search for vehicles in images.</del>
+* <del>Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.</del>
+* <del>Estimate a bounding box for vehicles detected.</del>